sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-1/README.md

 ![HTML represented as a DOM tree](assets/dom-trees-1.png)

-The browser offers JavaScript a variety of methods for reading, writing, and otherwise interacting with this tree.
+Browsers offer JavaScript a variety of methods for reading, writing, and otherwise interacting with this tree.

 ## Watch Out!

-Once your browser ingests HTML and builds out the DOM, it's not HTML anymore.
-Even when you look at HTML in the element inspector, that's your browser recreating HTML based on the current state of the DOM.
+Once your browser reads HTML and builds out the DOM, it's not HTML anymore.
+Even when you look at HTML in the element inspector, your browser is recreating new HTML based on the current state of the DOM.
 You can think of HTML as a set of instructions for how to build the DOM.

 ## Additional Resources